minhnld/-NLPAss2020-A-Simple-Reply-System/README.md

 If you are reading the raw README.md, you'd better visit [This GitHub Project](https://github.com/minhnld/-NLPAss2020-A-Simple-Reply-System) to have a better, clearer README :)

 ### 1. Description
-This project is a reply system about flights' information using natural language techniques.
+This project is a reply system about bus's information using natural language techniques.

 The input is a question in natural language (English and Vietnamese).
 The question will be analyzed to logical form, then the logical structure is parsed to procedure semantics form.